resolve109/study-aws-sa/aws-study-guide.md

   - Use a separate reader endpoint for your read queries
   - Validated the use of reader endpoints to isolate read workloads.

+### Amazon Aurora Serverless
+- **Cost-Effective Database for Sporadic Usage**:
+  - Ideal for applications with unpredictable usage patterns (heavy at month start, moderate at week start)
+  - Automatically adjusts database capacity based on application needs
+  - Pay only for database resources consumed on a per-second basis
+  - Supports MySQL compatibility without requiring database modifications
+  - More suitable than RDS for MySQL for sporadic workloads without manual scaling interventions
+  - Better than deploying MySQL on EC2 Auto Scaling groups which would require significant management overhead
+  - Perfect solution for migrating from on-premises MySQL with variable workloads

 ### Amazon Aurora Serverless v2
 - **Key Features**:
   - Automatically scales database capacity based on application demand